 The basic concept of Michelle in Grownups; a nutritionist who constantly eats junk food.

 On the 1970s-90s country music/comedy series Hee Haw, the recurring Gossip Girls sketch started with the actresses claiming that they never spread gossip in the following lyrics: "Now, we're not ones to go 'round spreadin' rumors, Why, really we're just not the gossipy kind, No, you'll never hear one of us repeating gossip, So you'd better be sure and listen close the first time!"

-House: When Greg House puts speed in Wilson's coffee to test if Wilson is on anti-depressants, Wilson is rather livid.
+When Greg House puts speed in Wilson's coffee to test if Wilson is on anti-depressants, Wilson is rather livid.
 Later in that episode comes the revelation that Wilson has been dosing House with anti-depressants.
-In fairness to Wilson, he may have actually been angry at House for deliberately putting him at risk of dangerous medication interactions- but that becomes Hypocritical Humor when he follows up his rant with "give me a Vicodin before I have a stroke."
+Wilson may have actually been angry at House for deliberately putting him at risk of dangerous medication interactions- but that becomes Hypocritical Humor when he follows up his rant with "give me a Vicodin before I have a stroke."

 On multiple occasions, House has criticized someone for doing drugs immediately before popping a Vicodin pill.

-The Framing Device of How I Met Your Mother is an older Ted telling his children how he met his current wife, and so far he's been telling this story for six seasons to his eternally bored looking kids.
+The Framing Device is an older Ted telling his children how he met his current wife, and so far he's been telling this story for six seasons to his eternally bored looking kids.
 One of his stories has Ted finding out that he can't stand his new girlfriend anymore because she just won't shut up.